Berkness32/CST334-OperatingSystems/README.md

 # Programming Assignments Overview

 These are the programming assignments for CST334.
-In general, there are 2 weeks per assignment, with a checkpoint to be completed after the first week.

 If you look through the code, you will notice several notes I had written to myself while working through the assignments.
 In addition, there are a few comments that the professor had given us to help direct the assignments.